-The Cascading Style Sheets Editor tool of the browsers will suggest the CSS code/property when you enter the letter/character in a CSS class.
+The Cascading Style Sheets editor tool of the browsers will suggest the CSS code/property when you enter the letter/character in a CSS class.
 As of now, there are over 500 properties.
 Understanding each property can take some time.
-Well, if you’re using WordPress, you don’t have to learn CSS.
-The following WordPress CSS editor will allow you to customize the HTML element as per your requirements:
+If you don’t test the changes a CSS code makes to the site and if the CSS code is erroneous or bad, the layout of the site will break, some elements will be visible only on mobile/desktops, etc. Well, if you’re using WordPress, you don’t have to learn CSS or waste time testing the code.
+The following WordPress CSS editor plugins will allow you to customize the HTML element as per your requirements with a valid style:

 Simple Custom CSS

 Premium WordPress themes have a section in the theme options panel to add custom CSS code.
 Free templates may not have this feature.
 This free plugin allows you to add custom CSS classes to your site.
 Thus, if you want to change the design of an element with the code you’ve written and you’re using a free WP template, you can use the Simple Custom CSS plugin.
 The plugin is easy to use.
 All you have to do is paste the code in the plugin’s editor and click the “Update Custom CSS” button.